IBM/kif/docs/tutorial.md

 !!! note

     Most Python examples shown in this tutorial can be reproduced on the command-line using [KIF CLI](guides/cli.md).
-Click on the "CLI" tab above to see the KIF CLI invocation corresponding to the Python code.
+Click on the "CLI" tab above to see the equivalent KIF CLI shell invocation.

 If you run the previous Python code in Jupyter and use `display()` instead of `print()`, then the three statements will be pretty-printed in [S-expression](https://en.wikipedia.org/wiki/S-expression) format as follows: